-The faculty member and his or her department chair (for faculty members in departments) must at the earliest possible moment present to the Dean a request for such an exemption.
+The faculty member and his or her department chair (for faculty members in departments) must at the earliest possible moment present to the Dean, or Provost (or Provost designee) for the School of Medicine Basic Science Departments, a request for such an exemption.
 The request should outline the amount of time to be exempted from the tenure track.
 In no case may the total exemptions under this provision exceed two calendar years, and no period exempted shall be less than one semester.
 Faculty members who give birth during the probationary period are entitled to an automatic one-semester extension of the probationary period, up to a maximum of two extensions.
 In order to avail herself of such an extension, a faculty member need only notify her department chair or Dean of her decision, within four months after the birth, on whether she wishes to take the extension.

-Extensions of the probationary period must be approved by the department chair (for faculty members in departments), the Dean, and the Provost or the Vice Chancellor for Health Affairs.
+Extensions of the probationary period must be approved by the department chair (for faculty members in departments), the Dean and the Provost, or in the case of faculty in the School of Medicine Clinical Departments only by the Dean of the School of Medicine.
 No request for an extension can be considered once the tenure evaluation has commenced.
-The Dean will consult with the Provost or the Vice Chancellor for Health Affairs prior to reaching a decision on any request for extension of the probationary period.
-The standards for an extension of the probationary period are to be applied rigorously such that extensions beyond seven years are granted only in exceptional circumstances.
+The Deans of Schools, other than for the School of Medicine Clinical Departments will consult with the Provost prior to reaching a decision on any request for extension of the probationary period.
+The standards for an extension of the probationary period are to be applied rigorously such that extensions beyond seven years, or nine years in the School of Medicine or School of Nursing, are granted only in exceptional circumstances.
 A faculty member who is granted an extension of the probationary period will be judged and evaluated on the same basis and by the same standards as though there had been no extension.